 Writer’s guilt doesn’t care what else is going on in your life.
-If you work 40 hours a week, commute to work, and have kids (human or furbabies), you should still be writing enough to compete with people writing full-time.
+If you work 40 hours a week, commute to work, and have kids (human or fur), you should still be writing enough to compete with people writing full time.

 Writer’s guilt feeds you lies.

 As I craft my writing and publishing plans for 2017, I’ve had to take a serious look at my priorities.
 In a community where we’re told to make time for writing and establish a writing habit (advice I’ve given myself), we’re sold the idea that we can do it all.